jessfeliciano/leetcode-blueprint/Start Here/1. Introduction - READ FIRST/Getting-Started.md

 * Understand the [data structures](../2.%20Data%20Structures/Data-Structures.md) and their basic operations
 * Know [coding techniques](../3.%20Coding%20Techniques/Coding-Techniques-and-Patterns.md) for problem solving

-I can't guarantee that you will be successful and that you'll get the job or grow your skills, but what I can tell you is we give you a great place to start.
+I can't guarantee that you will be successful and that you'll get the job, but what I can tell you is we give you a great place to start.
 At the end of the day, do what works for you, but it doesn't hurt to start here ;)

 Here's how we'd suggest suggest approaching LeetCode problems: